Nowshin1077/Nowshin1077/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 ▶️ My Current State:
 ---------------------
-Learning **Deep Learning** and doing some courses, practice projects.
-Also nurturing my problem solving skill.
+Learning **Deep Learning** as well as doing some courses, and practice projects.
+Also nurturing my problem-solving skill.
-All of my undergrad cources are completed but my final year but undergraduate project is still ongoing.
-Hopefully our team will give defence very soon.
+All of my undergrad courses are completed but my final year undergraduate project is still ongoing.
+Hopefully, our team will give defense very soon.

 -------------------------------------------------------------------------------------------------------------------------------------------
 <br/>